 Courses offered to meet requirements for a non-degree level diploma or certificate will have courses with credit units at the non-degree level, in contrast to degree-level classes with degree-level credit units, attached to them.
 Non-degree level credit units are attached to courses appropriate for post-secondary training but not classified as degree-level courses.
 Non-degree level courses are numbered 010 - 099.
-The value of these non-degree level credit units compared to degree-level credit units is established by the college concerned in consultation with the registrar.
+The value of these non-degree level credit units compared to degree-level credit units is established by the college concerned.